 What follows is a slightly revised, late-night train of thought on our current state of affairs.
 It is, in many ways, a contemplation on the complex interactions between AGENCY and COMMUNION, the two primary modes of human experience and behaviour.
 Many of these considerations are based on psychological research, which goes uncited this time around…

-4. As Subject Zero gains power through the support of Group B, he separates himself both physically and emotionally from the group as a whole.
+4. As The Hostile gains power through the support of Group B, he separates himself both physically and emotionally from the group as a whole.
 (Consider here the scientific evidence that empathy declines as income and power increase.
 Rich and powerful people have a tendency to become emotionally disconnected from other members of society.)
 It is in this physical and psychological separation from others that the cheater-turned-leader more fully realizes his power and ability to manipulate others.
 (Empathy and compassion are the equalizers of the Dark Traits—narcissism, psychopathy, Machiavellianism, and sadism.
-Without empathy and compassion, our agency has the potential to consume us; it drives us towards greater agency and power.
+Without empathy and compassion, our agency has the potential to consume us; it drives us towards ever greater agency and power.
 This is the ‘upward’ spiral of the megalomaniac.)

 Now, in consideration of the above processes (which I argue are relatively universal among Trump-like leaders today), let’s consider the most reasonable solution….

-6. The solution to the supreme narcissist and manipulator, Subject Zero, is to not attack him directly.
-The solution is to provide a genuine and convincing alternative to his faithful followers—to those believing the lies and supporting the hate, and to those who are scared by the false threats he has created.
+6. The solution to The Hostile is to not attack him directly.
+The solution is to provide a convincing alternative to his faithful followers—to those who believe the lies and support the hate, and to those who are scared by the false threats he has created.
 There is no point in going after the megalomaniac leader, especially as he gains further power.
-The power and authority are his air and water, they are in his blood, and he lacks the self-awareness needed in the first place to conceive of the possibility of living any other way (a defining characteristic of both narcissists and psychopaths).
-His ways are far more deeply ingrained, while the followers are acting on fear and false premise.
-The only reasonable option is to change those who have been fooled—target the followers, not their leader.
+The power and authority are his air and water; they are in his blood, and he lacks the self-awareness needed to conceive of the possibility of living any other way (which is uncoincidentally a defining characteristic of both narcissists and psychopaths).
+His ways are far more deeply ingrained, while the followers, in contrast, are generally acting on fear and false pretense.
+The only reasonable option is to change those who have been misled.
+Target the followers, not their leader.

 Target the followers, not their leader.